 More resources are available for these systems but I linked only the most important.
 For a general and distro-independent documentation have a look at the Linux Audio Wiki.

-Finally, I would like to mention few discontinued/dormant projects that I tried and were very good for me.
+Finally, I would like to mention few discontinued/dormant projects that I either tried and were very good for me or were interesting.
 The work of these pioneers has been enlightening!